Victor515/webpack-SPA-boilerplate/README.md

 # webpack-SPA-demo
-A demo about how to config webpack for single page applications, with npm integration， webpack-dev-server and some frequently used loaders and plugins.
+A demo about how to config webpack for single page applications.
+Configuration covers npm integration，installation of webpack-dev-server and some frequently used loaders and plugins.

 Thanks for [Val-Zhang's repository](https://github.com/Val-Zhang/blogs/tree/master/sources/webpackTest).